hibernator11/nls-jena-tdb/README.md

 Created in October-December 2022 for the National Library of Scotland's Data Foundry by [Gustavo Candela, National Librarian’s Research Fellowship in Digital Scholarship 2022-23](https://data.nls.uk/projects/the-national-librarians-research-fellowship-in-digital-scholarship-2022-23/)

 In particular, this project uses the [RDF](https://www.w3.org/RDF/) dataset generated based on the National Bibliography of Scotland dataset published by the National Library of Scotland.
-See more details in [this link] (https://github.com/hibernator11/nls-fellowship-2022-23#national-bibliography-of-scotland).
+See more details in [this link](https://github.com/hibernator11/nls-fellowship-2022-23#national-bibliography-of-scotland).

 ### Table of Contents
 - [Datasets](#datasets)